JODONNELL003/the-band/readme.md

 All videos were from youtube.
 Photographs were from code institute assets on github.
 Thanks to my friends and family who supported me throughout this project.
+Special thanks to the developers at codebar and freecodecamp meetups whose help and advice proved invaluable and gave me lots of things to think about.
+Finally thanks to my mentor who gave me good advice at the beginning, middle and end of the project, and encouraged me to work to given deadlines to produce a quality front end for my website.